AmeyChoudhary/DPCN_Baby_Sharks/README.md

 ---

+## Implementing Our Own EWNET
+We have implemented our EWNET in the following manner:

+### 1. Data Preprocessing
+- Read the data from the file.
+- Choose "Weekly" or "Monthly" based on the dataset type.
+- Choose the type of forecast horizon.
+- Scale the data from 1 to -1.

+### 2. MODWT Algorithm
+- Use the MODWT algorithm with Haar filter to decompose the signal.
+- Determine the number of levels based on the natural logarithm of the number of data points.
+- Decompose the signal into details and smooth coefficients.

+### 3. Training of Ensemble of Neural Networks
+- Train neural networks using the decomposed coefficients.
+- Each neural network has p input neurons, k hidden neurons, and 1 output neuron.
+- Use sigmoid activation function.
+- Train using gradient descent.

+### 4. Testing and Recomposition
+- Predict the next h points using the trained neural networks.
+- Use autoregressive nature for predictions.
+- Recompose the predicted coefficients to get the final output.

+---

 ## Experimentation Results of EWNETs on Datasets

 The report includes detailed experimentation results of EWNETs on various datasets, demonstrating its effectiveness in short, medium, and long-term forecasts compared to other methods.